-9. As far as practically possible, the Permit Holder shall ensure that all stormwater from the existing landfill area is directed to a centralised soakage area to the south of the existing fill, as shown on Plan C 102259.
+9. As far as practically possible, the Permit Holder shall ensure that all stormwater from the existing landfill area is directed to athe centralised soakage areas to the south of the existing fill, as shown on Plan C 102259 the latest version of the Stormwater Plan.